 There are many opportunities throughout the day for teaching patterns in kindergarten.
 Children learn to recognize, create, copy and extend patterns through repeated daily activities.

-Integrating five minute patterning activities into your daily schedule is not only fun for the children, but also helps them to be aware of patterns in their daily surroundings.
+Integrating five-minute patterning activities into your daily schedule is not only fun for children, but also helps them to be aware of patterns in their daily surroundings.

 Any sets of shapes, numbers, letters or objects that are repeated over and over again help children learn about patterns.